 Let me be frank.
-Many years ago, when I first started hearing about synthetic diamonds in the jewelry marketplace, I was skeptical.
+Many years ago, when I first started hearing about laboratory-grown diamonds in the jewelry marketplace, I was skeptical.
 Diamonds grown in a factory?
 Nah, never.
-However, with the recent developments in synthetic diamonds and their rising acceptance in the industry, I have made my decision that a lab-grown diamond can be a good alternative to a natural diamond.
+However, with the recent developments laboratory-grown diamonds and their rising acceptance in the industry, I have made my decision that a lab-grown diamond can be a good alternative to a natural diamond.
 I’m not talking about cubic zirconia or synthetic Moissanite.
 These synthetic diamonds look, feel, and react to light almost identically to a natural diamond.

 The first man-made diamond was actually created in the 1950’s for industrial use.
 In 1970, researchers at General Electric produced the first, small, gem-quality synthetic diamonds that could be faceted as gems, but the process was too costly for the small amount of diamond production.
 It was not until the mid-2010’s that colorless laboratory-grown diamonds entered the gem and jewelry market in commercial quantities.